snowywombat/API-project/README.md

 #  👑 Heirbnb
 Heirbnb is a website clone of Airbnb.
-Heirbnb is a platform to rent out spaces hosted by the property's owner.
+It is a platform to search for spaces to stay hosted by the property's owner.
+Live like an heir!
 <br>
 Live site: https://heirbnb.onrender.com/ (currently not working)